 School was closed for the rest of the year here in Virginia.

 My heart ached for my children.
 My two teenagers didn't get to say proper goodbyes to their friends, clean out lockers or enjoy the spring/summer activities planned.

-My son never had the opportunity to say good bye to his favorite teacher, Ms. Mayer.
-Thankfully, his elementary school organized a Honk for Kindness event where the teachers spent three hours driving through the neighborhoods and waving at their students.
+My son never had the opportunity to say good bye to his favorite teacher, Ms. M. Thankfully, his elementary school organized a Honk for Kindness event where the teachers spent three hours driving through the neighborhoods and waving at their students.
 My son's face lit up and he was overjoyed to see his teacher.

 These little moments of kindness have shed some light during this dark time.